AndreMikulec/azwTOazw3/meta/OTHER.md

 In the Bluestacks android Kindle com.amazon.kindle-4.16.0.75-1145045067-minAPI16 login to Amazon with my username and password.
-My Books will be displayed.
+My books will be displayed.
 Tap my book of interest.
 (and now the book will open up to the cover page) Browse [go right] to the 1st page.